 - 1. Allowing the purchase of WIC foods in unauthorized container sizes. - 2.
-Requiring WIC participants to show any identification other than the WIC identification card. - 3.
+Requiring WIC participants to show any identification other than the WIC identification card when transacting with vouchers. - 3.
 Use of a non-approved label by a bread manufacturer in the vendor's store. - 4.
 Prices not marked on or near WIC foods with the exception of Infant Formula or Fruits or Vegetables.